linode/docs/docs/guides/tools-reference/tools/how-to-use-silver-searcher/index.md

 /home/example-user/express/History.md:3
 {{< /output >}}

-Notice in the first of the examples above that The Silver Searcher ignores case.
-You can, alternatively, make you search case sensitive with the `-s` option:
+Notice in the previous examples above that The Silver Searcher ignores cases.
+You can alternatively make your search case sensitive with the `-s` option.

     ag -s restful ~/express